OpenZHHK/translation/README.md

 - > GET /?page=1&count=5&q=search_text&singleword=false: Index ordered by frequency, paginated by page and items = count, search with q
 - > POST /: Create from params (inputtext, translation, frequency, flags)

+### /api/v1/word

 - > GET /id: Show
 - > POST /id: Update
 - > DELETE /id: Delete

+### /api/v1/words_file

-- > GET _file?singleword=(true|false): get all words, of the type defined sorted by name in the given format
+- > GET /?singleword=(true|false): get all words, of the type defined sorted by name in the given format
-- > POST _file: upload a file with the a delimited file to create word objects in bulk
+- > POST /: upload a file with the a delimited file to create word objects in bulk

 ## Delimited File Format